zteshadow/zteshadow.github.io/_posts/2022-06-17-best-practiceios-3-dependency-injection.md

 ## 4. Practice

-> 1. Create Swift Package
+> 1. Create Swift Package and design interface

-> 2. Interface design

 > 3. How to save `key` and `closure`